-Deputy Head of the Russian Federal Agency for Press and Mass Communications.
+Deputy Director of the Federal Agency on Media and Mass Communications.

 Graduated from the Maurice Thorez Moscow State Pedagogical Institute of Foreign Languages (now Moscow State Linguistic University).

 Vladimir Grigoriev is a professional linguist and translator and is fluent in several European languages: English, Spanish, Polish and Ukrainian.

 He began his career in the 1980s as a journalist and editor for the Novosti Press Agency, or APN (now the Russian Agency of International Information “RIA Novosti”) before transitioning into book publishing in the late 1980s.

 In 1992, he set up his own publishing house, Vagrius, one of the most prominent publishing houses in post-Soviet Russia.
 In the mid-1990s, he founded Premier Film where, as President of the company, he produced a number of films for television and cinema, as well as arts programmes for TV.